stacks-network/rendezvous/docs/chapter_7.md

 This test follows a **property-based testing approach**, verifying the "Hello World" of property testing:

-> Reversing a list twice should always return the original list
+> Reversing a list twice should always return the original list.

 This test example accepts a parameter, which is randomly generated for each run.